felipelouza/gsufsort/README.md

 # gsufsort:

 This software is a fast, portable, and lightweight tool for constructing the **suffix array** and related data structures for **string collections**.

-The software runs in internal memory (data structures are written to disk).
+gsufsort runs in internal memory and data structures are written to disk.

-Given an string collection, **_gsufsort_** can compute the:
+For a string collection **_gsufsort_** can compute the following data structures:

 - [x] Suffix array (SA)
 - [x] Inverse suffix array (ISA)